The Russian-Ukrainian conflict and its impact on food and regional security

 Ukraine is also an exporter.
 Wheat and butter from Ukraine were purchased by Egypt, Indonesia, China, Turkey, Pakistan, Bangladesh, Morocco, Tunisia, Yemen.
 Last year, according to the State Statistics Committee of Ukraine, exports amounted to more than 20 million tons, bringing the country $ 5 billion.
 Three western regions are specialised in wheat production – Kherson, Odesa and Vinnytsia.
 According to the Agribusiness of Ukraine resource, most of the elevators are concentrated in the centre of the country: in the Dnipropetrovsk and Poltava regions.
 The largest storage facility in the country, capable of receiving 2.3 million tons of grain, is located near Mariupol, where fighting is currently taking place.

-Ukraine conflict’s impact on food security and agriculture industry
+Ukraine conflict’s impact on food security and the agriculture industry

 It became clear from the first days of the operation that the events in Ukraine will directly affect world food security.
 On February 24th, 2022, the American agricultural commodities trader Archer-Daniels-Midland Co announced that it had closed its facilities in Ukraine, including an oilseed processing plant and an export grain terminal.
 At the same time, ADM manages a grain port terminal in Odesa, an oil extraction plant in Chernomorsk, five internal and one river elevators, and a trading office in Kyiv, where more than 630 people work.